-Often we are asked how we came up with the concept of Legacy the School of Sport Sciences.
+We are often asked how we came up with the concept of Legacy the School of Sport Sciences.

-Well the motivation was after Reginald “Reggie” Brown.
-A student athlete (football player) from Texas A&M University that was a NFL first round draft pick to the Detroit Lions (96′).
-After Reggie’s second year on the field he suffered a career ending injury.
-His experience lead us to create the school concept behind Legacy the School of Sport Sciences.
+Well, the motivation was after Reginald “Reggie” Brown, a student athlete (football player) from Texas A&M University and NFL first-round draft pick to the Detroit Lions (96′), suffered a career-ending injury in his second year.
+His experience led us to create the school concept behind Legacy the School of Sport Sciences.
 We believe that being a player is a job, but learning about professions in the industry can create a career.

-Read Reggie’s miraculous story below from writer Dave Anderson from the New York Times.
-And see how his experience helped shape Legacy the School of Sport Sciences.
+Read Reggie’s miraculous story below from writer Dave Anderson of the New York Times and see how his experience helped shape Legacy the School of Sport Sciences.

 By DAVE ANDERSON for The New York Times